 Loss is hard.
 No matter what the loss is: death of a grandparent, child, infant, unborn child, parent; loss of a job; loss of physical capabilities, etc. This is such a tender subject that everyone seems to deal with in completely different ways.
 During my lifetime I have had many people pass away including friends, immediate family members, and extended family.
 Among these deaths were included the shocking deaths as well as the deaths that you anticipated for days, weeks, or months.
 Any way you look at it though, death is hard!

-With all of this death and mourning, I feel like my words need to be heard.
-I learned SO MUCH from experiencing a major loss first hand.
-I learned from mourning my own loss of a Father in law and Grandpa to my children, and seeing the toll it took on my husband to be the oldest of 10 children and lose a father.
-Not everyone will mourn the same way, but I feel these general principles can help us reach out to those who are grieving.
+I learned first hand from mourning the loss of immediate family members the effect death can have on a family.
+By mourning the loss of a father in law and grandpa to my children, I saw the toll this took on my husband (the oldest of 10 children) to lose a father.
+Not everyone mourns the same way, but I feel these general principles can help us reach out to those who are grieving.

-- Act‘Let me know if you need anything’ is a wonderful, yet passive phrase.
-If there is a need that you can fill, just act.
+“Let me know if you need anything” is a wonderful, yet passive phrase.
+If there is a need you can fill, just act.
 Everyone needs food, but think beyond the casserole.
 Freezer meals, or foods with a longer shelf life are great foods that will be useful in the future.
 Laundry, house cleaning, lawn mowing, grocery shopping, etc. are services that you can offer.
-Expecting a person to call when they need help knowing that they may be inconveniencing you, is not very practical.
+Expecting a person to call when they need help, knowing they may be inconveniencing you, is not very practical.
 Show up with the supplies to serve, or call asking when you can provide a specific service.

 Hopefully these tips will help you the next time someone you know experiences a loss, so that you will know how to respond and are better able to help them through their time of mourning.